WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 heap types, e.g. the array parameter in `fromCharCodeArray`).
 Mixing shared and unshared heap types in the same signature is not allowed.

+Similarly, imported string constants can also be shared.
+They are imported from the same configured `importedStringModule` as non-shared string constants, but are imported as globals with type `(ref (shared extern))` or `(ref null (shared extern))`.
+Notably, no spec changes are required for this to work once strings are allowed to enter Wasm as shared extern references.

 [string-builtins]: https://webassembly.github.io/spec/js-api/#builtins-js-string

 #### Shared Annotations